uktrade/strategic-companies-list/README.md

 ## Provisioning infrastructure

 > [!IMPORTANT]
-> The instructions below use Terraform to provision the infrastructure for Strategic Companies List, the "entry-point" of which is an internet-facing Application Load Balancer (ALB).
-However, it is assumed this ALB is the origin of a CloudFront distribution, but this CloudFront distribution, as well as the DNS records for it and the ABL, are currently _not_ defined in the Terraform, and so must be provisioned separately.
-While potentially awkard when setting up each environment, it allows for flexibility.
-For example, they can be setup in another AWS account by other users.
+> The instructions below use Terraform to provision infrastructure for Strategic Companies List environments (dev, prod, etc), the "entry-point" of each is an internet-facing Application Load Balancer (ALB).
+However, for flexibility, especially in multi-account setups, there are manual steps needed after the Terraform has run to make this ALB actually acessible.
+Be sure to run `terraform output strategic_companies_list` after provisioning the environment to find what these steps are.
 >
-> In future versions it is possible that the CloudFront distribution and DNS records are provisioned using the Terraform in this repository.
+> In future versions it is possible that these steps are incorportated into the Terraform.

-AWS infrastructure for running the strategic-companies-list is defined through Terraform in [infra/](./infra/), although each environment (dev, prod, etc) needs manual bootstrapping.
+AWS infrastructure for running the strategic-companies-list is defined through Terraform in [infra/](./infra/), although each environment needs manual bootstrapping.
 There are various options, but one possibility:

 1. Create or get access to an AWS account for running the infrastructure.